softwarefactory-project/sf-operator/doc/deployment/config_repository.md

 ## Setting up the repository

-As of the current version of the SF-Operator, Gerrit is the only supported hosting option for the config repository.
-You can follow the [developer's documentation to deploy a test Gerrit instance](../developer/howtos/index.md#gerrit) if needed.
+As of the current version of the SF-Operator, Gerrit and GitLab are the only supported hosting options for the config repository.

+> You can follow the [developer's documentation to deploy a test Gerrit instance](../developer/howtos/index.md#gerrit) if needed.

 ### Hosting on Gerrit

-### Prerequisites on Gerrit
+#### Prerequisites on Gerrit

 1. Make sure the deployment and the Gerrit host can communicate, especially via Gerrit's SSH port (usually TCP/29418).
 2. Make sure you can create accounts on the Gerrit host, or at least set their SSH public key.